-Headquarters of the Bainbridge Island Parks and Recreation Department, this extremely popular multiuse park on the west side of the island is a rare combination of wildlife and human activity.
+This extremely popular multiuse park on the west side of the Island is a rare combination of wildlife and human activity.
 At 90 acres, it contains a 1.5-mile loop path, used from sun up to sun down by joggers, walkers, parents with strollers, dogs on and (unofficially) off leash, bikers, trikers, scooters, and skaters.

 The park’s two ponds provide habitat for mallards, widgeons, herons, redwing blackbirds, hawks, and the occasional river otter trotting up from the beach through the Ferry Dell Trail.
 The park is home to rabbits, robins, turtles, crows and is often visited by Canada geese, flickers, grebes, seagulls, coyotes, deer, and raccoons.
 Breeding migratory residents include swallows and an osprey family that nests on the platform above the water tower, where they relocated in about 2006 after their nest on the Ferry Dell Trail blew down in a winter storm.
 The park’s regular sports enthusiasts include soccer, lacrosse, hockey, softball, baseball, tennis, pick-up basketball, Frisbee golf, and even sand volleyball players.
-Even occasional anglers dip a line in the larger pond, which is kept stocked by the Park District.
+Even occasional anglers dip a line in the larger pond, kept stocked by the Park District, which houses its maintenance shop and offices here.

 A large community-built play park attracts daily users, as do an observatory, gymnastics center, and small wooded nature trail.
 Horses trot along the perimeter trails of the park or in the horse corral on the park’s south end.
 The community covered picnic area (sign up in advance) fills up fast in the summer, as do local summer camps offered here.
 A community pea patch offers 28 rental plots for gardeners.
 If you need more reasons to visit, come for the summer bluegrass festival, to see baby bunnies, to fly a kite, or for a pleasant place to picnic on a private corner of grass.